midlantica/LovelyBunchOfCoconuts/content/quotes/if-you-put-the-federal-government-in-charge-of-the-sahara-desert.md

 ---
-title: "If you put the federal government in charge of the Sahara Desert"
+title: 'If you put the federal government in charge of the Sahara Desert'
 ---

 ## "If you put the federal government in charge of the Sahara Desert, in five years there'd be a shortage of sand."